-- Experience in pulsed power, radiation, electrical and/or high energy density sciences
+- Experience in pulsed power and/or REHEDS

 - Excellent written and oral communication skills as demonstrated by participation in scientific conferences and publication in high impact journals

-- Ability to work in a dynamic environment and demonstrated interest and/or experience in service to the nation
+- Demonstrated interest and/or experience in service to the nation

 - Proven research community leadership through activities such as participation in student or professional organizations, outreach activities, etc.